We we're unable to submit your request, please try again later.

 Invalid email entered

-In Songs in the Key of MP3: The New Icons of the Internet Age, Liam Inscoe-Jones explores five contemporary artists who broke the old rules of sound, style and the music industry at large: Devonté Hynes (of Blood Orange), FKA Twigs, Oneohtrix Point Never, Earl Sweatshirt and SOPHIE.
-Each began their careers as obscure outsiders but, over time, they helped to re-shape pop culture in their image.
+'A fascinating read' Lauren Laverne 'Impossible not to love it' Jacqueline Crooks In Songs in the Key of MP3, Liam Inscoe-Jones explores five artists who broke the old rules of sound, style and the music industry at large: Devonté Hynes (of Blood Orange), FKA Twigs, Oneohtrix Point Never, Earl Sweatshirt and SOPHIE.
+Each began their careers as outsiders but, over time, they helped re-shape pop culture in their image.
 Through these five extraordinary figures and an eclectic supporting cast of dozens more, Inscoe-Jones paints a picture of the sonic landscape of the last ten years, exploring the influence of their dazzling music on pop culture, the internet and ourselves.

 Nothing sweets me more than a music book that breaks the mould.
 This vibrant read amplifies here-and-now talents, featuring some of my favourite artists . . .
 It defies categorisation and captures the essence of what makes these musicians so captivating.
 Impossible not to love it